-^{}Potential avoided emissions are calculated using the EPA's Waste Reduction Model (WARM) and are reported separate from the GHG Inventory in accordance with GHG Protocol standards.
+\Potential avoided emissions are calculated using the EPA's Waste Reduction Model (WARM) to better illustrate the full impact of end-of-life waste treatment methods.
+These numbers were not included in the GHG Inventory in accordance with GHG Protocol standards.